athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Bestiaries/Adventure Paths/Strength of Thousands/Red Guard Ant.md

     desc: "`pf2:1` Stinger +30 (agile)\n__Damage__  3d6 + 14 piercing plus red-ant-venom"

   - name: "Formic Acid Spray"
-    desc: "`pf2:2` (acid,primal) The red guard ant sprays a 15-foot cone of acid from its abdomen that deals 10d10 acid damage (DC 34 Reflex check).
+    desc: "`pf2:2` (acid,primal) The red guard ant sprays a @Template[cone|distance:15] of acid from its abdomen that deals 10d10 acid damage (DC 34 Reflex check).
 It can't use Formic Acid Spray again for 1d4 rounds."

   - name: "Haul Away"
     desc: "`pf2:1`  **Requirements** The red guard ant has a Huge or smaller creature [[Conditions/Grabbed|Grabbed]]\n* * *\n\n**Effect** The ant Strides up to its full Speed, carrying the grabbed creature with it.
 It's encumbered if the grabbed creature is Large or larger."